 There was also men. high up on a platform, encouraging you to enter the tent to different exhibits…. all for one thin dime or quarter, and I wanted to go in them all!
 And there were some that catered more to the adults, especially the men with the Hoochie Coochie girls prancing around out front to entice them to come in.
 Mama told me she went in once, and they didn’t do much more inside than they did out front, but they took your money, and let you think you’d see something.

 One exhibit, I walked in with mama, had a two-headed baby in a jar, imagine… Of course, as always… mama was never afraid to hold her tongue, after studying this two-headed baby in the glass jar…. she said out loud, “that’s a doll in that jar, it’s not a real baby, you can even see the seam.”
 They quickly escorted us to the exit before she voiced any more concerns.

-Greensboro, Georgia: I was born in the Minnie J. Boswell hospital in Greensboro, only about ten miles from where my parents lived in Union Point.
-Going to Greensboro was a treat when I was small, and they had the best hot dogs at Hunter’s Drug Store on Main street.
+I was born in the Minnie J. Boswell Hospital in Greensboro, only about ten miles from where my parents lived in Union Point.
+Going to Greensboro was a treat when I was small, and they had the best hot dogs at Hunter’s Drug Store on Main Street.
 When I was young, whenever we went to Greensboro, mama and I always had to have a hot dog toasted on their grill.
 It was a local food specialty and well known as the best dogs in town!
 They also served ice cream, and there was always room for an ice cream cone after a dog.
 Sadly, Hunter’s Drug Store closed many years ago, but if you mention Hunters around anyone who’s lived their life there…. they’ll remember!

-I remember a Five and Dime store also on the street that I liked to frequent if I went with mama or grandmamma.
+I remember a Five and Dime store also on the street that I liked to frequent if I went with mama or grandmama.
 Those were the early Dollar Stores…. they had everything you needed – somewhere in there.
 If grandmamma was with us, she always had a change purse filled with half dollars… that she never hesitated to give me.